Help Us Help You

-If you have an ongoing concern, in order to ensure continuity of care, you will be offered a pre bookable appointment with the member of the clinical team who has previously been supporting you.
-If you feel the issue is more urgent, please advise the Reception team who will offer you the next most suitable option.
+If you have a non urgent or ongoing concern, in order to ensure continuity of care, you will be offered a pre bookable appointment with the member of the clinical team who has previously been supporting you (where possible), appointments are usually available within 1-2 weeks and up to four weeks in advance.

 GP Trainees/Medical Students

-We are a training Practice for both GP trainees (GP registrars) and medical students.
-On occasions you may be asked whether you mind a medical student observing or a trainee recording the consultation for training purposes.
+We are a training Practice for GP trainees (GP Registrars) medical students and trainee Pharmacists.
+On occasions you may be asked whether you mind a student observing or a trainee recording the consultation for training purposes.
 If you object, please say so.

-Patients do have the right to express a preference to receive services from a particular clinician either generally, or in relation to any particular service/condition.
+Patients do have the right to express a preference to receive services from a particular clinician either generally, or in relation to any particular service/condition for ongoing care.

 Please advise us if you have a general preference so that it can be recorded on your notes.
-We will always try our best to comply with any reasonable request; where we are unable to do so, you will receive an explanation as to why and you will be given alternative options.
+We will always try our best to comply with any reasonable request for ongoing care; where we are unable to do so, you will receive an explanation as to why and you will be given alternative options.

 Western Vale Family Practice is committed to providing a safe and comfortable environment and strives to achieve good practice at all times.